vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/graph/readme.md

 When you select a listNode x as the root, the result tree has height h.
 Among all possible rooted trees, those with minimum height (i.e. min(h)) are called minimum height trees (MHTs).
 Return a list of all MHTs' root labels.
-You can return the answer in any order.
+You can return the answer in any enrichedTransaction.
 The height of a rooted tree is the number of edges on the longest downward path between the root and a leaf.

 Example 1: